intel/pepc/README.md

 chmod ug+x pepc.standalone
 ```

-This will create the 'pepc.stanalone' file, which you can rename and copy anywhere.
+This will create the 'pepc.standalone' file, which you can rename and copy anywhere.
 It will work
 as a standalone program.

 ## Tab completions